Section 53 of the Title Conditions (Scotland) Act 2003

 The Commission has therefore undertaken:

-It was agreed with the Scottish Government that work on this reference would not commence until completion of our moveable transactions project, and our Report on the project was published on 19 December 2017.
+It was agreed with the Scottish Government that work on this reference would not commence until completion of our moveable transactions project, and our Report on that project was published on 19 December 2017.

 A real burden is a type of title condition, imposed on a burdened property in favour of a benefited property.